 Like with the general development of the body, there are huge variations in the speed of tooth growth between girls and boys.
 Girls tend to experience puberty and sexual changes earlier than boys.
 In the same way, girls tend to develop their permanent teeth slightly earlier than boys do.
 Studies show that girls begin losing their teeth up to 6 months earlier than boys.
 As a parent, it is normal to want to compare your children since that is human.

 If your firstborn is a girl, for instance, you will notice the time they lose their teeth and how easily and fast the permanent teeth come in.
 When it takes slightly longer for your baby boy, you will begin to worry and wonder what is wrong.
 Well, there is nothing that can be done about this difference.
 Be patient for a little while and see if the teeth come in.
+No matter what gender, a permanent teeth eruption is inevitable.

 Did your teeth come in late?
 Do you know that there is an 80% chance that the characteristics of your teeth development will be seen in your children?
 Well, now you know.
 If your teeth took time to grow or you ended up needing braces for there to be enough space for the new set of teeth to fit in, the same will happen with your children.
 It is, therefore, the time to talk to your parents and your spouse.
 Find out whether the delay is as a result of genetics or something that needs a doctor’s attention.

 The nutritional status of your child can affect the development of their teeth.
 To develop correctly, teeth require a lot of calcium, in addition to other minerals so that they are strong enough to push through the gum.
 If your child is a picky eater, you have to ensure that they learn the importance of eating a balanced diet early in life.
-Parents whose children do not stick to a healthy diet tend to develop their teeth later than their peers in the same age group or class.
+Parents whose children do not stick to a healthy diet, rather preferring a sugar-rich diet tend to develop their teeth later than their peers in the same age group or class.

 6) Weight And Height